Healthy Homes Assessment Bluff Hill

 Bluff Hill Moisture Ingress & Drainage

-Protecting your rental property from the effects of moisture isn’t just a matter of the interior of the building it is also about the outside.
-You must make sure there is somewhere to allow surface, rain and ground water to go, and stop it from coming into the building.
-When it is damp and moisture, it’s usually the things you don’t notice that could become a major issue that can cause the property to suffer and harming the tenant’s well-being.
+The security of your rental home from dampness isn’t just about what’s inside the building It’s about having to ensure there is somewhere to allow surface, rain or ground water, and prevent it from getting inside.
+When it comes to moisture and damp it’s usually the things you don’t notice that could become a major issue that can cause damage to your investment and harming the tenant’s well-being.

-Rental properties require to be equipped with efficient drainage for the removal of rainwater, storm water, and ground water, which includes the proper outfall or runoff.
-Making sure the water is able to go, and also that it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.
+Rental properties require to have efficient drainage to eliminate rainwater, storm water and ground water, which includes an appropriate runoff or outfall.
+Making sure the water has a location to go, and also that it isn’t allowed to remain beneath buildings is an essential part of maintaining your property’s dry.

-In addition to the drainage system that will prevent moisture ingress, if your apartment has an enclosed gap between your flooring and the soil, a ground-water barrier must be constructed if it is reasonably practicable to install it.
+In addition to an irrigation system to stop moisture ingress, if your apartment has an enclosed gap between your flooring and the ground, a ground water barrier should be put in place if it is reasonably practicable to install it.

-An underground moisture barrier generally an insulating sheet of polythene laid over the ground, to block any moisture present in the ground from entering the property.
-It also assists in preventing any damage to your underfloor insulation.
+Ground moisture barriers are usually an insulating sheet of polythene laid over the ground to prevent any moisture from the ground from entering the structure.
+It also helps prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection